geometor/euclid.geometor.com/pages/02.elements/01.book-1/01.definitions/18.18/article.md

 taxonomy:
   tag:
   category:
-    -
+    - circles
 ---

-<p>A <term>semicircle</term> is the figure contained by the diameter and the circumference cut off by it.
-And the centre of the semicircle is the same as that of the circle.</p>
+A <term>semicircle</term> is the figure contained by the diameter and the circumference cut off by it.
+And the centre of the semicircle is the same as that of the circle.

 ===

-<h1>18</h1>
-<p>A <term>semicircle</term> is the figure contained by the diameter and the circumference cut off by it.
-And the centre of the semicircle is the same as that of the circle.</p>